Our chapter is based in Columbia and the surrounding area.

 Epple Field native planting area

-Partnering with the Missouri Prairie Foundation, the Hawthorn Chapter of the Native Plant Society, and Columbia Parks and Rec. to help create a small prairie area and a small glade in the north end of Bonnie View Nature Sanctuary.
-We have seeded and have been planting and caring for small patches in the “prairie”-to-be, and the rocky “glade” area with the help of Fairview Elementary School students.
+We are also Partnering with the Missouri Prairie Foundation, the Hawthorn Chapter of the Native Plant Society, and Columbia Parks and Rec. to help maintain a 2 acre prairie planting area and a small glade planting in the north end of Bonnie View Nature Sanctuary.
+We have been planting and caring for small patches within this prairie planting, and the rocky “glade” area with the help of Fairview Elementary School students.
 At present students are not involved but we are controlling invasive species and adding seeds for more diversity throughout the area.

 If you want to get involved in caring for any of these areas, you may contact Lea at [email protected] or 573-864-7647